AVSystem/developer-zone/docs/Anjay_integrations/Anjay_ST_integration/B-L475E-IOT01A.md

 ## Prepare binaries
 ### Use an already built binary

-To get the latest binaries, navigate to [Anjay-zephyr-client](https://github.com/AVSystem/Anjay-zephyr-client/releases).
+To get the latest binaries, navigate to [Anjay-zephyr-client](https://github.com/AVSystem/Anjay-zephyr-client/releases) and download demo_B-L475E-IOT01A1_merged.bin.

 To flash the board, open **Windows Explorer**, drag the .bin file to B-L475E-IOT01A device which you can find in **devices and drives** part in **This PC**.
 You will see the blinking diode on your board.
 As soon as the diode stops blinking, the flashing has finished.